-One way to view career choice, then, is to decide which people you want to help and in what ways.
-This is similar to the traditional career counseling question, “Which problems do you want to solve?”
+One way to view career choice is to decide which people you want to help and in what ways.
+This is like the traditional career counseling question, “Which problems do you want to solve?”

 Any job is better than no job.

-Because we hear about some really crummy jobs, you won’t hear many career counselors say this one out loud, but Dr. Krumboltz argues that even bad jobs serve two major purposes other than money: (1) Jobs bring you into contact with other people who can introduce you to better opportunities.
-(2) Jobs offer the opportunities to learn new skills that can lead to better employment.
+Because we hear about some really crummy jobs, you won’t hear many career counselors say this one out loud, but Dr. Krumboltz argued that even bad jobs serve two major purposes other than money: (1) Jobs bring you into contact with other people who can introduce you to better opportunities.
+(2) Jobs offer a way to learn new skills that can lead to better employment.
 Dr. Krumboltz says this is true even when the job seems like a dead end and he has case studies of successful clients to prove it.

 The goal of career counseling is not to make a career decision, but to keep your options open.